Last Updated: 7 February 2023

 8Indira Gandhi National Centre for Arts

-1. The Indira Gandhi National Centre for the Arts (IGNCA) is currently home on Man Singh Road, It will be relocated on a 15-acre plot near Jamnagar House.
+1. The Indira Gandhi National Centre for the Arts (IGNCA) is currently home on Man Singh Road, It will be relocated to a 15-acre plot near Jamnagar House.

 2. Its role as a cultural space will be expanded and the new building will retain IGNCA’s existing role as a center for research, publication, events, and training while allowing additional facilities to be added.

 Central Vista Redevelopment Project At A Glance

 - September 2019: The master plan for the Redevelopment of Central Vista Avenue is conceived by the Government of India.

 - September 2020: Tata Projects Limited won the construction work of the New Parliament Building for ₹862 crores by the CPWD.